MiragianCycle/OVIWrite/README.md

 I spent a lot of time writing on diverse IDEs to get a sense of what I wanted out of my IWE;
 in fact, my inspirations for OVIWrite were [VSCode](https://code.visualstudio.com/), [PyCharm](https://www.jetbrains.com/pycharm-edu/) and indeed the many Vim/NeoVim inspired *distros* like [NVChad](https://nvchad.com/), [LunarVim](https://www.lunarvim.org/), and [Doom Emacs](https://github.com/doomemacs/doomemacs).

+I currently run this version of OVIWrite on my Mac (MacOS Sonoma 14.1.2), Linux (popOS 22.04 on my desktop, and Ubuntu Server 22.04 on my server), and Android 12 (OxygenOS 12.1 on a OnePlus 7T).
+I don't have a Windows machine to test at the moment. iPad testing is ongoing.
+I am fairly confident that OVIWrite will work pretty great on a semi-recent Android tablet (I don't have an Android tablet to test), as long as Termux is installed.

 ## 🎹 FEATURES